GfSE/SpecIF/documentation/06_SpecIF_Model_Integration_Guide_for_SysML.md

 ![Mapping SysML Activity Partition](./images/Mapping_SysML_ActivityPartition.PNG)

-The following figure shows a example for the transformation of a DecisionNode.
+The following figure shows an example for the transformation of a DecisionNode.
 The DecisionNode in the context has one  incoming ControlFlow from a action and two outgoing control flows to two actions.
 The DecisionNode is represented by a FMC:Actor and two FMC:Events in the SpecIF-Notation.
 The statements between the resources are dependent on the types of the resources.